Help support ground breaking research

 Charity information: The Lullaby Trust

-It is incredibly hard for parents to lose a child and for the death not to be fully explained or understood.
 The research, using new molecular methods will specifically look at the microbiome of Sudden Infant and Child Deaths to investigate whether specific types of bacteria are particularly associated with SUDI.

 A major goal of The Lullaby Trust is to understand why babies die suddenly and unexpectedly, so that better tests can be developed and deaths prevented.
 The study supervised by Professors Sebire and Klein will use diagnostic techniques in one of the world’s leading children’s hospitals to understand how bacteria could be related to SUDI and highlight whether certain risk factors can be identified.